neursh/summarix/README.md

 # Summarix

-Summarize any audios, lectures from Youtube videos.
-Just one click away.
+Summarize videos from Youtube (only ones with subtitle 😁).

 Also this a fun experimental project for me to write unhinged tech stack.